Killer Cat at the Ranch by Diana l. Pierce…..alias…..Dee Grainger…..No copyright infringement intended…

 Over a week has gone by with no sign of the cougar or anymore disturbance.
 All in his persuade had given up on seeing him again.
 And then one day as the Graingers were returning home from Medicine Bow the cat came jumping right at them.
 The team went wild running out of control.
 Clay yells, "Woo!
 Woo!"
 They won't slow down.
 The cowhands watching the chaos from a distant all run to help.
 The Virginian catches up to the team and jumps off his horse and onto one of them trying to stop them.
 Still this does not slow them much.
 The carriage the Graingers are in is taking a beating, rocking back and forth.
 Trampas comes upon the team from the other side and climbs onto the other team horse.
 Between the two they bring them to a stop.
 They hear a gun shot from behind them.
 Then Jim come riding up fast to where they are.
 "We got the cat.
 Jumped right at ole Hank and I shot it.
 Dang never had thought it'd been out in broad daylight."
 The Virginian is trying to calm the team horses by petting them.
 He smiles at Jim.
 "Reckon you'll have a story to tell in town.
 I'd say we're ready for a night out."
 Trampas grins, "I'm ready that's for sure.
 Maybe we won't have to be looking over our shoulder there and back."
 Clay laughs, "Maybe we'll all rest easier now."
 He hugs his wife and smiles at his niece.
 Elizabeth gathers her bundles together from the bouncy ride.
 "Glad it's not going to be spooking anymore horses.
 I don't like these wild rides."
 The Virginian says, "We'll lead you on home.
 They still are a bit shaky.
 I think we better let this team rest a spell."
 They all agree.

 The next morning old Burt is fixing himself some coffee.
 He pours some milk into his cup.
 The milk curdles.
 His jaw drops.
-"Trampas, you're right it did sour her milk.
+"Trampas, your right it did sour her milk.
 Look it there."
 Trampas and the Virginian both look in the cup of coffee with gobs of sour milk floating in it.
 The Virginian laughs, "Burt, if you got it from that pitcher that was setting near the stove, it was already sour.
 The cook was planning to use it in his biscuits."
 Trampas laughs, "Can't believe he took me serious."
 The Virginian grins, "Remember Burt hasn't known you as long as the rest of us have."